juniorsundar/pkms/lgsq/logseq/bak/pages/Setting up PMC/2024-07-12T12_29_04.532Z.Desktop.md

 				  MAC=00:11:22:33:44:55
 				  KEY=1234567890
-				  ESSID=operation_mesh // MAKE SURE THIS IS HERE FREQ=5200 // SET THIS TO A RANDOM FREQUENCY TXPOWER=30
+				  ESSID=operation_mesh // MAKE SURE THIS IS HERE FREQ=5200 // SET THIS TO A RANDOM FREQUENCY (We use 5305) TXPOWER=30
 				  COUNTRY=US
 				  MESH_VIF=wlp1s0